GeorgeKrs/revotech_assignment/ReadMe.md

 ### Server

+- Place the .env in the server directory
 - Open another terminal in project's directory and run: <b>cd server/</b>
 - On the server directory install dependencies: <b>npm install</b>
 - On the server directory run parse server: